neccton-algo/.github/profile/README.md

 - Make use of GitHub actions to run unit tests when pushing the code on the repository (or when merging with the `master` branch).
 See [here](https://docs.github.com/en/actions) for a documentation of GitHub actions.
 - Use language specific tools (e.g. conda, pipenv) to define the running environment.
 - Use the latest best coding practices.
+- Upload on the organization code that are specific to the NECCTON project.
+Other generic tools can be hosted elsewhere.

 <!--